glowmouse/beefocus/indi_docs/indi_usage_docs.md

 Installation
 ------------

-- Beefocused can only be built from source right now.
+- Beefocused can only be built from source right now (and only on Indi - https://indilib.org/ ) - ASCOM drivers haven't been written yet.
   If you're interested in building one send an email to andrew.brownbill@gmail.com

 Features
 --------

-- Beefocused talks to the computer that runs INDI using WiFi.
-The advantage of this is that there's one less wire to worry about.
-It does mean that your telescope needs a WiFi hotspot,  but that's becoming more common now that people are running telescopes from compute sticks and Raspberry Pis mounting on the telescope itself.
+- Beefocused talks to the INDI computer using WiFi.
+This is nice because it means there's one less wire on the telescope to worry about.
+It does mean that the telescope needs a WiFi hotspot,  but that's becoming more common now that people are running telescopes from compute sticks and Raspberry Pis that are mounted directly onto the scope.
 - The default built uses a Nema 14 Stepper motor for positioning - these motors are widely used by 3D printers.
 The Motor's step rate is 1.8 degrees (200 steps / rotation), so it's reasonably accurate.